x

 Debbie senior hort with Chadsgrove Scvhool Bromsgrove ok for web

-Our Birmingham centre is nestled in the centre of King's Heath Park, and supports children and young people in the local areas
+Our Birmingham centre is nestled in the heart of King’s Heath Park, and supports adults, children, young people and communities in the local areas.

 Enjoy our Birmingham gardens

-The office is based in the pavilion next to the Horticultural Training Centre in the park, but the majority of our work takes place in the TV gardens.
+Our Birmingham office is in the pavilion next to the Horticultural Training Centre in the King's Heath Park.
+The majority of our work takes place in the TV gardens.

 Thrive Birmingham Leaflet